Lifelong learning is one of the main drivers shaping the Future of Work. Find out more about what it means for you.

 How to learn

 In a typical blended learning program, participants would have to study some theoretical concepts online via e-learning, then have a session or two on a physical or virtual training session to reinforce those learnings via role-playing and other interactive methods.
 They would typically complement those learnings with a work-related project or an individual action plan.
 A mentor or a coach can also be added to help the learner reflect on their learning and for increased self-awareness and introspection.
-A learning journal is also helpful to promote reflection and to reinforce what it was learned.
+To cap it all up, a learning journal will help promote reflection and reinforce the main learnings.

-I love coaching, and I think it is a great way to learn about oneself, our strengths and development areas, our blind spots… to define the goals that really matter to us and find the best way to achieve them.
+I love coaching, and I think it is a great way to learn about oneself, our strengths, development areas, and blind spots, and to define the goals that really matter to us and find the best way to achieve them.
 Together with learning by doing, I think coaching is one of the most powerful ways there is to learn, increase self-awareness, and grow closer to our own potential.

 Learning in the future

 This is an industry that is growing and will be growing more in the future.
-Learning by playing is here to stay.
+Learning by playing will be huge.

 Leadership is about learning